 - a.
 Economic conditions and economic development initiatives may require new or modified educational programs and training. - b.
 Agriculture, retail, and health care are economic mainstays of DeSoto, Hardee, and Highlands counties. - c.
-Workforce projections suggest that industries in the College's service area with the greatest projected employment growth will include construction and health services. - d.
-Because of its central location and the abundance of available land, water, and natural resources, the area should offer an opportunity for emerging industries, such as alternative energy, biosciences, and medical services. - e.
+Workforce projections suggest that industries in the College's service area with the greatest projected employment growth will include construction and health care services.

+- d.
+Because of its central location and the abundance of available land, water, and natural resources, the service district should offer an opportunity for emerging industries, such as alternative energy, biosciences, and medical services. - e.
 Employees will need to continue their career and professional development to keep pace with and anticipate emerging technologies and employability skills. - f.
 There will be a growing emphasis on "on-the-job" experiences and training opportunities (e.g., co-ops, apprenticeships, and internships). - g.
-Short-term stackable certificates will continue to gain in popularity among law and policy makers, employers, and colleges across the country. - State and community colleges have an established history of providing local communities with cultural enrichment, personal development, and non-academic professional growth opportunities. - a.
+Short-term stackable certificates will continue to gain in popularity among law and policy makers, employers, and colleges across the country. - State and community colleges will continue to provide local communities with cultural enrichment, personal development, and non-academic professional growth opportunities. - a.
 As new entertainment venues open, there will be stronger competition for audience members. - b.
-Arts education in our service district public schools is increasing, creating a need to establish more programs for school-aged youth.
+Arts education in our service district public schools will continue to increase, creating a need to establish more programs for school-aged youth.